 If you forget to drink fluids, consider setting a custom reminder to prompt yourself to hydrate.
 You can set up custom reminders on the MyNetDiary iPhone or Android app by going to Settings, then Virtual Coach.
 Access this feature with a Premium membership.

 Start your day with a large cup of water.
-I work with many clients who drink a cup of water in the morning BEFORE they drink coffee or tea.
-It helps them meet their hydration goal instead of waiting until hours later when they begin to feel thirsty.
+Make a habit of drinking a large glass of water in the morning BEFORE you drink coffee or tea.
+It helps you meet your hydration goal instead of waiting until hours later when you begin to feel thirsty.

 Eat a diet rich in vegetables.
 Vegetables are full of water.
-Consuming veggies such as celery, lettuce, cucumber, zucchini, radish, tomato, and cabbage will help you stay hydrated in the winter or summer without adding many calories.
+Consuming veggies such as celery, lettuce, cucumber, zucchini, radish, tomato, and cabbage will help you stay hydrated without adding many calories.

 If you don't care for the taste of plain water, experiment with fruit-infused water.
 Chop up some fruit and add the chunks to a large pitcher of water for a refreshing beverage.